nabilhassein/nabilhassein.github.io/pages/posts/ecological-prospects-for-computing.md

 layout: post
 path: "/blog/ecological-prospects-for-computing/"
 ---
-*This piece was originally written in the first quarter of 2018, and published in issue #10 of [The Recompiler](https://recompilermag.com/), in print as of November 2018.
-Official URL for non-subscribers forthcoming.*
+*This piece was originally written in the first quarter of 2018, and [published in issue #10 of The Recompiler](https://recompilermag.com/issues/issue-10/ecological-prospects-for-computing/), in print as of November 2018 and online as of 2019.*

 ## Introduction